spencertipping/pushback/README.md

-We might have an arbitrary number of `$req->map() >> $res` forwards active at any given time. `$req` and `$res` can't negotiate IO between themselves; in order to do anything we need an event loop driver. `pushback` calls this a catalyst.
+We might have an arbitrary number of `$req->map() >> $res` forwards active at any given time. `$req` and `$res` can't negotiate IO between themselves; in order to do anything we need an event loop driver.
+Pushback calls this a catalyst.

 ### Catalysts
 A catalyst detects successful negotiation states and initiates IO actions.
-Perhaps counterintuitively, `pushback` catalysts are themselves streams of availability states; for example, its `select_catalyst` (the default) is a stream of `select()` bitvectors:
+Perhaps counterintuitively, pushback catalysts are themselves streams of availability states; for example, its `select_catalyst` (the default) is a stream of `select()` bitvectors: